valmir-filho/flappy-bird-game-project/README.md

 ## Game Instructions:

-Here are the instructions to play your Flappy Bird game:

-### Instructions to Play:

 - Your goal is to control the bird and make it fly through gaps between the pipes without hitting them;

 - Press the SPACE key to make the bird jump upwards.
 If you don't press it, the bird will fall due to gravity;